aprilggg/Lightning_Analysis_NWRA/README.md

 <a id="directory-overview"></a>

 ## Directory Overview

-This repository can be cloned to local following these [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 **analysis_data** - contains data files used in the Power BI dashboard and intensification analysis created from the lightning burst identification code